casomarr/42-IRC/README.md

 Example commands:
+- To join a channel:
 ```sh
 /join #channelName
 ```
-To join a channel
+- To send a private message:
 ```sh
 /msg username message
 ```
-To send a private message

-See more commands in the "commands" folder.
+- See more commands in the "commands" folder.

 ## BONUS